Ranking the 10 Best Anchormen in Football History

 The now-France manager was an excellent anchorman during his playing days.
 He was a reliable presence in midfield for France and also captained the side to the 1998 FIFA World Cup.

 Some of his teammates also gave him a nickname – ‘Water Carrier’.
 This was because he was excellent at winning the ball back and passing it to a teammate.
-Deschamps was equally brilliant in his club career with the likes of Juventus and Olympique Marseille, as he won two Champions League trophies, among other honors.
+Deschamps was equally brilliant in his club career with the likes of Juventus and Olympique Marseille, as he won two Champions League trophies, among other honours.

 6. Patrick Vieira

 The Frenchman was an iconic figure at Arsenal.
 He made over 400 appearances for them, winning three Premier League titles, including the ‘Invincibles’ title in the 2003-04 season.
 He was a key player in the middle of the park and was known for his physicality and passing range.
+Vieira also won the World Cup with France in 1998 and five Serie A titles with AC Milan, among numerous other honours.

 5. Roy Keane

 Roy Keane was one of the greatest anchormen in Premier League history.
 He was known for his aggressive playing style as he flew in for tackles and duels and won them.
 He was also brilliant at passing, especially long balls.
+Keane is also one of the greatest captains in football and won seven Premier League titles with Manchester United, among numerous other honours.

 4. Claude Makelele

-The former France international made such a huge impact as a defensive midfielder that many labeled the role as the ‘Makelele role’.
+The former France international made such a huge impact as a defensive midfielder that many labelled the role as the ‘Makelele role’.
 Claude Makelele played for the likes of Chelsea and Real Madrid and was an incredible anchorman.

-He was adept at winning duels and regaining possession, helping the flamboyant players like Luis Figo and Zinedine Zidane shine at Real Madrid.
+He was adept at winning duels and regaining possession, helping flamboyant players like Luis Figo and Zinedine Zidane shine at Real Madrid.
 He won one UEFA Champions League, two La Liga, and two Premier League titles, among numerous other trophies.

 3. Frank Rijkaard

 Frank Rijkaard was a key part of a sensational Ajax and the Netherlands team during his playing days.
-He started off as a centre-back and was hence, strong and adept at defense when he played as an anchorman.
+He started as a centre-back and was, hence, strong and adept at defence when he played as an anchorman.
 He also developed an attacking threat to his game, as can be evidenced by his 70+ goals for Ajax.
+Rijkaard won one Euro with the Netherlands and three Champions League trophies with AC Milan (2) and Ajax (1), among numerous other honours.

 2. Sergio Busquets